Topological actions of Temperley-Lieb algebras and Representation Stability: Future directions

 We view this paper as a starting point, and aim to study a host of other important families of algebras along the lines of the procedure outlined above.

 \

 (2) One might try to apply the results of this paper to find group (co)homological obstructions to $\TL_n$ actions on groups (as a monoid), since a $\TL_n$ action on a group induces an action on its $K(G,1)$ space.
 Unfortunately though, this action need not be surjective, and therefore one would need to find a clever way to construct a surjective space out of the resulting space, and perhaps write the homology of the resulting space in terms of our original space.
-One would also need to account for the fact that $Q$ could be nontrivial, but at least for $H_1$ we could enforce that $Q$ is trivial by enforcing that the action does not fix any group element, which is a reasonable assumption to have.
+One would also need to account for the fact that $H_k(K(G,1))^{\TL_n}$ could be nontrivial.
 One might also want to compute induced action on the fundamental group of the new space one would construct.
 Example \ref{ex2} is an example of how to construct a new space with a surjective action from a space with a non-surjective action.
 Notice that, there, the original action we begin with is an action on a $c_n$-torus, which is the $K(G,1)$-space of $\Z^{c_n}$, and therefore the action that we begin with in Example \ref{ex2} corresponds to an action on the group $\Z^{c_n}$.

 \